AnjaDeric/MDA-TeamCroatia/README.md

 **active_cases.csv**: CSV file containing active COVID case counts for all counties.
 This file is updated every time main.py runs, including all dates from 1/1/2021 up until the day before the moment when the script is run.

+**SymptomResultPrediction.ipynb**: Google Colab notebook used to create and test machine learning models to predict COVID test results based on symptoms.

+**Py2neo (Neo4j Jupyter Code).ipynb**: Google Colab notebook used to calculate shortest and safest path using COVID data in neo4j.

 Data Folder
 -----------------
 The Data folder in this repository contains all the csv files used as intermediate stopping points.
 The file descriptions can be found inside the folder itself.